authgear/authgear-server/docs/specs/user-profile/design.md

 so the developer CANNOT define a custom attribute with pointer `/email`.

 Once a custom attribute is defined, it CANNOT be removed.
-The pointer and the type CANNOT be changed.
+The `id` and the `type` CANNOT be changed.

 > If custom attribute were allowed to be removed, or its type were allowed to be changed, the developer can remove it and define
-> a new custom attribute with the same pointer but a incompatible type.
+> a new custom attribute with the same ID but a incompatible type.
 > This will result in a situation that is very complicated to handle.
 > Given that it is extremely easy to define custom attribute with just a few clicks,
 > a few clicks should never lead to such a complicated scenario.

+The `pointer` can be changed as long as the developer is aware of the consequence of the rename.
+They have to be prepared for receiving custom attributes shown in the new pointer.

-Other than `pointer` and `type`, the developer is allowed to freely change other supplementary configuration of a particular type of custom attribute.
+The developer is allowed to freely change other supplementary configuration of a particular type of custom attribute.
 However, it is the developer's responsible to make sure they can handle that situation.

 The label of the custom attribute can be localized with the translation key `custom-attribute-label-{pointer}`.